- ABOUT US

 Arts and Sciences

-Professors Bixel (Chair), Loomis, Pilot; Associate Professors Anderson, Batt, Gilbert, Hudson, Lorenz, L. Raikes, Schaab, Stone, Willmann; Assistant Professors Ciampa, Lapham, Meadows, Simmons, Taub; Adjunct Faculty Audette, Avery, Blackwood, Bourne, G. Herrick, Himeles, Mihalco, Olivari, K. Raikes, Reese, Turok, Walker, Woehr, Wyman; Emeritus Professors Biggie, Fricke, Mayhew, Merfeld, Mottola.
+Professors Bixel (Associate Dean), Loomis, Pilot; Associate Professors Anderson, Batt, Lorenz, L. Raikes, Schaab, Stone, Willmann; Assistant Professors Avery, Busko, Ciampa, Lapham, Simmons, Taub (Chair); Adjunct Faculty Audette, Beaupré, Blackwood, Bourne, Forbes (Dean Emeritus), Mannion, Mihalco, Olivari, K. Raikes, Reese, Reiley, Sanfilippo, Turok, Walker, Woehr, Wyman; Emeritus Professors Biggie, Fricke, Hudson, Mayhew, Merfeld, Mottola.